RedisLabs/redisraft/docs/Introduction.md

 The RedisRaft consensus algorithm enforces the following invariants:

   1. A node must never lose the data it has acknowledged (i.e., written in the log)
-  2. A cluster may lose up to (N/2)-1 nodes while continuing to remain available.
-A cluster becomes unavailable when it loses a majority (>= 50%) of its nodes.
+  2. A cluster may lose less than half of its nodes while continuing to remain available. / A cluster becomes unavailable when it loses a majority (>= 50%) of its nodes.

 So long as a node persists its log data to disk, it will survive crashes, OS restarts, etc. This is true as long as the files are still present and can be loaded when the node goes back online.